cryspen/libcrux/libcrux-ml-kem/README.md

 available individually under feature flags `mlkem512`, `mlkem768`, `mlkem1024`.

-In addition to the verified implementations of the ML-KEM variants, the feature flag `pre-verification` gives access to, as yet, unverified implementations of ML-KEM that are optimized for SIMD instruction sets.
+The implementation is optimized for the AVX2 and NEON SIMD instruction sets.

+Note that the NEON implementation is not yet fully verified.

 ### Kyber Round 3

-The `kyber` flag (in combination with `pre-verification`) also gives access to an, as yet, unverified implementation of Kyber as submitted in Round 3 of the NIST PQ competition.
+The `kyber` flag also gives access to an, as yet, unverified implementation of Kyber as submitted in Round 3 of the NIST PQ competition.